Research

 Meteorites and the early solar system

 Meteorites provide windows into our Solar System’s distant past, and isotopes are keys to unlocking the secrets they hold.
-My work uses the isotopic compositions of meteorites and their components to address outstanding questions in planetary science, with a particular focus on the dynamics and evolution of the early Solar System.
+My research uses the isotopic compositions of meteorites and their components to address questions in planetary science, with a particular focus on the evolution of the early Solar System.
 In particular, my research aims to identify the nucleosynthetic sources of material inherited by the protoplanetary disk during Solar System formation, assess the degree of mixing in the disk, constrain the timing of these processes, and evaluate sample origins and potential genetic relationships between parent bodies

 Titanium and chromium isotopes can also be used to evaluate sample origins and establish relationships between meteorite parent bodies (often in combination with oxygen isotopes), and I am the first author of a 2021 paper studying the relationship between the CM and CO chondrite groups, "The relationship between CM and CO chondrites: Insights from combined analyses of titanium, chromium, and oxygen isotopes in CM, CO, and ungrouped chondrites."